Yashkapure06/GDSC-ProCode/2022-Oct/13 Oct 2022/README.md

 # Problem Statement : 13 Oct 2022

-- Accept array from user and roate it from left by one place <br>
+- Accept array from user and rotate it from left by one place <br>

 ```
 arr[] = {1, 2, 3, 4, 5, 6, 7,}